spring-projects/spring-data-couchbase/README.md

 `adults` view), or provide simple criteria (you explicitly specify the `viewName` and let the method name determine your criteria, like in `findByLastname`).

-In the example above, it assumes you have a view named `findByLastname` in the `user` design document.
+In the example above, it assumes you have a view named `findByLastname` in the `userInfo` design document.
 You can customize the view and design document name through the `@View` annotation.
 Also make sure you publish them into production before accessing it.